 - Introduction to Small Animal Ultrasound

-It is a two-day veterinary ultrasound training program that covers topics that will provide a strong foundation in the basics of ultrasound such as ultrasound physics, machine set up, standard echocardiographic views, and ultrasonographic measurements required for diagnoses.
+It is a two-day training program that covers topics that will provide a strong foundation in the basics of ultrasound.
+The topics include ultrasound physics, machine setup, standard echocardiographic views, and ultrasonographic measurements required for diagnoses.
 It also covers ultrasonography of the liver and spleen and gastrointestinal, reproductive, and urinary tracts.

 - Next Steps in Abdominal Ultrasound